Ask Keri: If someone you know asks for free advice about nutrition, how do you respond?

 Keri says: Great question!
 This can be very hard because on the one hand most of us want to discuss nutrition, health, and wellness with everyone and anyone all the time, because we’re passionate about what we do.
 On the other hand, it is also our business and we make a living doing it.

 First of all, remember: Your knowledge is your product.
 Your friends that own stores don’t give away clothing.
 Your friends that are accountants don’t do your taxes for free.

-Think of people you know who own restaurants, for example.
-If it’s not your sister, you wouldn’t expect to go eat at the restaurant five days a week for free.
-But if you do go eat there, you might expect for them to send out a round of drinks or a complimentary appetizer, and then later you’ll go tell everyone you know how great the meal was.
+Think of people you know who own a restaurant, for example.
+If it’s not your sister, you wouldn’t expect to go eat there five days a week for free.
+But, if you do go eat there, you might get lucky and get a free round of drinks or a complimentary appetizer—and then later you’ll go tell everyone you know how great the meal was.

 DON’T BE AFRAID TO MAKE EXCEPTIONS

 Finally, don’t be afraid to give when the time or person is right.
 As a smart professional, there are many instances in which giving a little more than you normally may feel right for your career path.
 There are even times when it will feel like an incredible opportunity to be able to demonstrate your knowledge.

 It’s always going to be a balance (and is usually case by case), but having that script in place will help you create boundaries to set you up for success.